Information for Licensed Moneylenders

 6. How do I get appointed as a Test-Qualified Manager of an approved place of business of the licensee?

 To be appointed as a Test-Qualified Manager, the person must satisfy the following criteria:

 (b) Minimum four GCE ‘O’ Levels passes including English Language, or equivalent; and

 (c) Fit and proper, and of good character

-Please note that the licensee must submit an application to us via GoBusiness to appoint the person as a Test-Qualified Manager.
+Please note that the licensee must submit an application to the Registry via GoBusiness to appoint the person as a Test-Qualified Manager.

 7. How do I update the particulars of my moneylending business?

 Please submit an online application for the following updates: